MoBagel/exodus-model-template-docs/src/how_to/implementation/training/train.md

 Most of the code here should be changed by you.
 In particular these are the things you need to consider:
 - Perhaps your machine learning algorithm is able to handle both classification and regression problems
-- Your model needs to filter out some more features
+- Your model might need to filter out some more features
-- Instead of `fit`, your model needs to do something else
+- Instead of `fit`, your model might need to do something else
-- Your model requires a validation dataframe, which can be retreived via `train_frames.validation`
+- Your model might require a validation dataframe, which can be retreived via `train_frames.validation`

 Either way, the content of this function should only serve as an example, it is up to you to decide what should actually be the machine learning model.